Xe/site/talks/systemd-the-good-parts-2021-05-16.markdown

   job actually ran and if it errored or if it did exactly what you wanted.
-If I recall there was actually an entire small startup that was formed around just alerting for cron jobs that were not doing what they should be doing. systemd changes this systemd because all of the logs are in the journal.
+If I recall there was actually an entire small startup that was formed around just alerting for cron jobs that were not doing what they should be doing. systemd changes this because all of the logs are in the journal.
 If you set up a systemd timer (which is the systemd land equivalent to a cron job) all of the output for the service associated with that timer gets put into the journal and you can see exactly what went wrong so you can go off and fix it.